What is an Expansionary Monetary Policy?

-Subsequently, the banks lower the interest rates they charge their consumers for the provided loans.
+Subsequently, the banks lower the interest rates they charge their consumers for loans.
 Therefore, whenever the central bank lowers interest rates, the money supply in the economy increases.

 2. Reduce the reserve requirements

-Commercial banks are obliged to hold a minimum amount of reserves with a central bank and a bank’s vault.
-In order to increase the local money supply, the central bank may reduce reserve requirements.
+Commercial banks are obliged to hold a minimum amount of reserves with a central bank.
+In order to increase the money supply, the central bank may reduce reserve requirements.
 In such a case, commercial banks would see extra funds to be lent out to their clients.

 3. Expand open market operations (buy securities)